 Using a Bare Trust to Avoid Inheritance Tax

-A further advantage is the trust has the full allowance benefit for capital gains tax and not half the exemption as is applied to discretionary trusts.
+A further advantage is that the trust has the full allowance benefit for Capital Gains Tax and not half the exemption as is applied to Discretionary Trusts.

 Usual uses of Bare Trusts in the past

-Grandparent setting aside money for grandchildren’s education is quite a common use.
-The Capital Gains Tax arising on the beneficiaries is advantageous, and the grandparents may also want to use their full discretionary allowance for other purposes like inheritance tax planning.
+A grandparent setting aside money for grandchildren’s education is quite a common use.
+The Capital Gains Tax arising on the beneficiaries is advantageous, and the grandparents may also want to use their full discretionary allowance for other purposes like Inheritance Tax planning.

 The present uses of Bare Trusts

-For the very wealthy, gifts may want to be made into a discounted gift trust using a Bare Trust arrangement which retains the right for up to 5% return of capital tax-free yearly to the settlors and cannot be wound up by the beneficiaries during the life of the settlor.
+For people with significant capital, gifts may want to be made into a discounted gift trust using a Bare Trust arrangement which retains the right for up to 5% return of capital tax-free yearly to the settlors and cannot be wound up by the beneficiaries during the life of the settlor.

-Using a Bare trust enables a large gift to be made which not generating an immediate income tax charge on the trust if the gift exceeds the current Nil rate band allowance (£325,000 in tax year 2013/14).
+Using a Bare Trust enables a large gift to be made which will not generate an immediate income tax charge on the trust if the gift exceeds the current Nil rate band allowance (£325,000 in tax year 2019/20).

-The wealthy settlor can also gift £325,000 into a discretionary trust at the same time, thus reducing the value of the estate after seven years and making a significant saving on Inheritance Tax.
-Like all Inheritance Tax planning, it can be complex and expert advice should always be sought as mistakes can have serious financial consequences.
+The settlor can also gift £325,000 into a Discretionary Trust at the same time, thus reducing the value of the estate after seven years and making a significant saving on Inheritance Tax.